survivejs/webpack-book/manuscript/building_with_webpack/separating_css.md

 It just so happens that Webpack provides a means to generate a separate CSS bundle.
 We can achieve this using the [ExtractTextPlugin](https://www.npmjs.com/package/extract-text-webpack-plugin).
 It comes with overhead during the compilation phase, and it won't work with Hot Module Replacement (HMR) by design.
 Given we are using it only for production, that won't be a problem.

+T> This same technique can be used with other assets, like templates, too.

 ## Setting Up `extract-text-webpack-plugin`

 It will take some configuration to make it work.
 Execute